-ICF HOUSES
+ICE HOUSES

 Each fish house, shanty, or other shelter utilized on the ice for the purpose of ice fishing or spearing must display the name and address of the owner in letters at least two inches tall on the outside of the shelter.
 Portable shelters removed from the ice daily are exempt from the marking requirements.
 Shelter doors must permit entry at all times, except when unoccupied and locked from the outside.
-Shelters must be removed from the ice by midnight on the last day of February, statewide.
-Shelters may be used after the removal date if removed from the ice daily.
+On South Dakota-Minnesota border waters, shelters must be removed from the ice by midnight of March 5.
+After the removal date, shelters may remain on the ice between midnight and one hour before sunrise only when occupied or attended.